beastrc/learn-web3_dapp/markdown/avalanche/CREATE_KEYPAIR.md

-In this tutorial we will be creating an Avalanche account on the X-Chain using the Avalanche JavaScript API and DataHub.
+In this tutorial, we will be creating an Avalanche account on the X-Chain using the Avalanche JavaScript API and DataHub.

 Unlike other popular blockchains, Avalanche comes with a set of different chains, each with its own purpose: